graphicsmini/507_project_final/README.md

 ## How to run tests
 1. First, make sure that you installed all modules in 'requirements.txt'.
-2. Second, run SISI507project_tools.py to generate csv file and db file for testing.
+2. Second, run SISI507project_tools.py to generate 'nps.csv' file and 'nps.db' file which are going to use in the test.
 3. Lastly, run SISI507project_tests.py